Fast DNA Sequencing Can Offer Diagnostic Clues When Newborns Need Intensive Care

 The hospital ran a battery of tests to look for severe brain damage.
 They couldn't get to the bottom of it.

-"They came in and offered us the genomic testing," Dolores said.
+"They came in and offered us the genomic testing," Sebastian said.
 "They never told us how quick it would be."

 She was surprised when the results were back in four days.
 The doctor told her they had identified a gene variant that can trigger seizures as well as do other harm to the brain.

-Note: A previous version of this story incorrectly spelled Kasia Ellsworth's first name as Kasha.